gsm1011/hadoop.admin/manuscript/chapter4.md

 the file `$HADOOP_HOME/conf/log4j.properties`.
 This file defines both what to log and where to log.
-For applications, the default root logger is INFO,console , which logs all messages at level INFO and above the console’s stderr.
+For applications, the default root logger is INFO,console , which logs all messages at level INFO and above the console's stderr.
 Log files are named `$HADOOP_LOG_DIR/hadoop-$HADOOP_IDENT_STRING-<hostname>.log`.

 Hadoop supports a number of log levels for different purposes.
 The log